Medical IDs for Crohn's Disease

-The U.S. Department of Health & Human Services estimates that up to 700,000 people in the United States have Crohn’s disease.
+The U.S. Department of Health & Human Services estimates that over half a million people in the United States have Crohn’s disease.
 While it is not a common condition, it is well-known enough that there are accepted diagnoses and treatment protocols available.

 What causes Crohn’s disease?

 While we do know that there are typically both genetic and environmental factors that play into developing Crohn’s disease, the cause is not known.
 It is more common in Caucasian people and usually emerges before the age of 30.
 Family history does play a role.